 Terry Bradshaw Salary

 He has been married and divorced three times, and he has two daughters Rachel and Erin from his third wife, Charlotte Hopkins.
-After he retired from the NFL Bradshaw revealed that he often suffered anxiety attacks after football games, he was also diagnosed with clinical depression.
+After he retired from the NFL, Bradshaw revealed that he often suffered anxiety attacks after football games, he was also diagnosed with clinical depression.
 As an actor he appeared in numerous television commercials for companies like Radio Shack.
 He also had appearances on popular sitcoms such as Everybody Loves Raymond, Married with Children, and The League.
 Bradshaw has acted in several major motion pictures like Hooper in 1978 co-starring with Burt Reynolds in Cannonball Run, and Smokey and the Bandit II.
 In 1997 he hosted a short lived television series called Home Team with Terry Bradshaw.
-As of May 31, 2008 he was the first and only NFL player to receive a star on the Hollywood Walk of Fame, Bradshaw received his star on October 11, 2001.
-Currently Terry is the host of Today in America with Terry Bradshaw, produced by United States Television.
-This show features information on new trends in business as well as lifestyles.
+He was the first and only NFL player to receive a star on the Hollywood Walk of Fame, Bradshaw received his star on October 11, 2001.
 Terry is a devout Christian wrote a book titled Terry Bradshaw: Man of Steel.
 He has also written or co-written 4 other books and recorded 6 albums of country/western and gospel music.